-Besides that, they’re also good hunters.
+They’re also good hunters.
 Their natural camouflage prevents prey from being able to spot them.
-It also stops any predators from being able to find them, including us in our effort to control their population.
+It also stops any predators from being able to find them, including humans.
 They can eat almost anything.
 In 2018, Orland Weekly reported that a Burmese python was found in the process of regurgitating a deer.
 This in itself isn’t unusual.
-Deer are the precise kind of prey that a large python can eat, and most snakes regurgitate food they’re trying to eat if a predator comes along to attack them.

 But what was special about this Burmese python was that it was trying to eat a snake that was bigger than itself.
 After they caught the snake, they weighed it—it was 31.5lbs, which isn’t that heavy for a long Burmese python.
-The deer it was eating (still a fawn) was a hefty 35lbs.
-That would have been meal enough to last it for weeks.
+The deer it was eating (still a fawn) was 35lbs.

-The point of all this is to say that Burmese pythons can eat almost anything, but there isn’t an animal that can consistently threaten them.
-Even a crocodile isn’t odds-on to beat a Burmese python in a fight.
+The point is that Burmese pythons can eat almost anything, and there isn’t an animal that can consistently threaten them.
+Even a crocodile isn’t likely to beat a Burmese python in a fight.
 Because they’re unchallenged, they can keep breeding, and their population keeps growing unchecked.

 Burmese pythons are prolific breeders.
-They can lay 30 or more eggs at a time, and unlike most snakes, protect their eggs from potential threats.
-This means that they can breed, lay eggs, and have them hatch efficiently and effectively.
+They can lay 30 or more eggs at a time.
+Unlike most snakes, they protect their eggs from potential threats.
+This means that they can breed, lay eggs, and have them hatch.
 They can breed every year, between March and April.
-You can do the math—it hardly takes any time at all for their population to explode.

 Not only that, but they start reproducing when they’re very young compared to other animals.
-They begin breeding from the age of three years old.
+They begin breeding at three years old.
 You can have multiple generations of these snakes within just five years.

 The problem is that the upper limit to their population is dictated by how much prey they can find.
 This is the upper limit of any animal population.
-This means that the population will keep growing and growing, putting more and more pressure on the populations of prey animals, until the prey animals are all gone.
-It’s a recipe for disaster.
+This means that the population will keep growing, putting more pressure on the populations of prey animals, until the prey animals are all gone.

-So, they have great camouflage.
-If they can avoid encounters with hunters, a Burmese python in the Everglades can live for fifteen years or more.
-That’s quite a long lifespan for a snake in the wild as it is.
-But considering they don’t have any real threats in the Everglades, they can live even longer.
+Burmese pythons are well camouflaged.
+If they can avoid hunters, a Burmese python in the Everglades can live for 15+ years.
+That’s a very long lifespan for a snake in the wild.

-Scientists working with the USGS and Everglades National Park have been studying the population there for some time.
-In 2018, they published something they’d been researching for a while—a study on their DNA, to see how they may have adapted to their new environment, and how they might be different to Burmese pythons back home.
+Scientists working with the USGS and Everglades National Park had been studying the population.
+In 2018, they published a study on their DNA, to see how they may have adapted to their new environment, and how they might be different from Burmese pythons back home.

 What they found, shocked them.
 They discovered that many of the Burmese pythons they analyzed had interbred with Indian rock pythons.
 Of the 400 or so snakes they examined, 13 of them had traces of Indian rock python mitochondrial DNA, which is passed down the mother’s direct ancestral line.
 They theorized that this hadn’t happened since they’d been living in the Everglades, but had happened at some point in the past when the direct ancestors of these snakes had been in captivity.

-Why does that matter?
-Well, the scientists think that their interbreeding might have made them more adaptable.
-When two species interbreed, each has a unique set of traits, that make it suitable for living in a particular environment.
+Scientists think that their interbreeding has made them more adaptable.
+When two species interbreed, each has a unique set of traits that make them suitable for living in an environment.
 The offspring of these snakes will inherit the positive traits that help them adapt to their new habitat, while those that can’t adapt will die off.
-Essentially, it’s natural selection at work.
+It’s natural selection at work.

 How Can the Burmese Python Be Controlled?

 It’s clear that something has to be done about the Burmese python as an invasive species.
-If we continue to allow them to roam free, the population will keep getting bigger, threatening more and more local species with extinction.
-So, what can we do to stop them?
+If we continue to allow them to roam free, the population will keep getting bigger, threatening more local species with extinction.
+So, how can they be stopped?

 Remember what we said above about the snake they fitted with a chip, so they could follow it around and find more snakes?
 That’s radiotelemetry.
 Researchers at the University of Florida are working with the USGS, as well as the National Park Service and many other bodies, to control the population of Burmese pythons.
-They’ve been experimenting with radiotelemetry with great success, as we saw above.
+They’ve been experimenting with radiotelemetry with great success.

 Radiotelemetry helps them track down snakes in small groups.
 This is of great help to hunters, who can bag five snakes for the price of one.
 Aside from that, though, the researchers are also using it to learn more about the habitat they prefer, what they eat, and how they’re putting local species at risk.
 Their approach, quite rightly, is that the more we know about these snakes, the better chance we have of controlling them.